Huelpsy2002/Huelpsy2002/README.md

 ### 💡 About Me

-I'm a passionate developer with a strong foundation in backend development, security research, and system-level programming.
+I'm a passionate developer with a strong foundation in backend development.
 I thrive on building efficient APIs, exploring low-level concepts, and managing cloud infrastructure — mostly on Linux servers.

 * 🖥️ Writing clean and scalable backend logic in **C# with ASP.NET Core**
 * ⚙️ Passionate about **Linux**, servers, and automation